CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### Why does CPANSec issue CVEs for embedded vulnerabilities that don't affect the module?

-If a distribution contains a copy of a third-party library with a known vulnerability, then that needs to be identified as an issue to be resolved, even if the Perl modules in that distribution do not make use of the vulnerable feature.
+If a distribution contains a copy of a third-party library with a known vulnerability, then this needs to be identified as an issue to be resolved, even if the Perl modules in that distribution do not make use of the vulnerable feature.

 #### Why does CPANSec issue multiple CVEs for the same module version?

-A module may have distinct vulnerabilities that need to be identified sepatately.
-Distinct vulnerabilities will have distinct effects and mitigations.
-And it is possible that the vulnerabilities are not all fixed in the same release.
+A module may have distinct vulnerabilities that need to be identified separately.
+Distinct vulnerabilities will have distinct effects and mitigations, and it is possible that the vulnerabilities are not all fixed in the same release.

 A user may determine that their use of the module does not exercise the code path that includes the vulnerable code.
 They can then make a risk based decision on when to upgrade.